-From January 2021, EU, EEA and Swiss nationals who do not hold settled status or European Temporary Leave to Remain will require a visa to travel to the UK.
+From January 2021, EU, EEA and Swiss nationals who do not hold settled status will require a visa to travel to the UK.
 However, it has been agreed that short visits will remain visa free and the UK proposes introducing a system similar to the American ESTA and the European ETIAS for visits of no more than 90 days in any 180 days.

-If there is a deal in place UK nationals can continue to travel to the EU/EEA and Switzerland as they do now until December 2020.
+During the transition period UK nationals can continue to travel to the EU/EEA and Switzerland as previously until December 2020.
 The Council and the European Parliament have agreed that from January 2021 UK citizens will be granted visa free travel as long as the UK reciprocates.
 UK nationals will be required to use the European Travel Information and Authorisation System (ETIAS) to travel to Europe.
 ETIAS will allow short visits not exceeding 60 days in total in a 180 day period.
 It is advisable to check entry requirement updates for the country you are visiting before travelling.